 - Or any other crucial consideration that you may have

-Professional wedding vendors usually get back to interested clients in a timely fashion, typically within one to two business day.
-If they don’t, they usually would provide a reason supporting their unavailability (travel, vacation etc.).
-In any case, if you hear back from them and are happy with their answers (available on wedding date, within wedding budget etc.), the next step is to schedule an in-person meeting.
+Professional wedding vendors usually get back to interested clients in a timely fashion, typically within one to two business days.
+If they don’t, they usually would provide a reason supporting their unavailability (travel, vacation, etc.).
+In any case, if you hear back from them and are happy with their answers (available on the wedding date, within the wedding budget, etc.), the next step is to schedule an in-person meeting.